stellar-deprecated/stellar-upgrade/README.md

 # stellar-upgrade

-Tool to upgrade old network account to new network.
+Tool to upgrade your account from STR to XLM on the much improved network.

 ## Usage

 ```
-stellar-upgrade upgrades your old network account to new network
+stellar-upgrade upgrades your old network account

 Usage:
   stellar-upgrade [command]

 Available Commands:
-  upgrade     Upgrade account on old network to new
+  upgrade     Upgrade account on old network
   status      Displays your account upgrade status
   help        Help about any command